Since the 1980s, bTB has been progressing north-east across the UK, from initial infections of cattle in the south-west.

-In order to prevent this, we have worked with partners to vaccinate badgers against bTB in two strategic areas of Leicestershire from 2013 until 2019 to help contribute to the local control of bovine TB by creating immunity in a population of local badgers.
+Working with partners we have been vaccinating badgers against bTB in two strategic areas of Leicestershire since 2013, to help contribute to the local control of bovine TB by creating immunity in a population of local badgers.

 We believe that vaccination is a more humane, cost-effective and practical solution to controlling bTB in badgers than culling, and our project sits alongside sister projects in the UK, known as the Badger Edge Vaccination Scheme.
 We will not allow badger culling on our land and remain firmly opposed to the Badger Cull.CEO, LRWT